 The Government has now launched an income support scheme for people who are self employed.
-You can find all the information about how to find out if you are eligable here.
+You can find all the information about how to find out if you are eligible here.

 Volunteering to help others:

 Thousands of people across our city are already volunteering their time to help during this crisis.
-If you can help in anyway you can register with Hull City Council by clicking here or with the NHS Responders by clicking here.
+If you are interested in calling members of the public to chat during this time, then you can register with Hull Lib Dems by clicking here or with the NHS Responders by clicking here.

 Getting tested for Coronavirus:

-You can book an appointment for a Covid19 test at the Humber region testing centre by clicking here.
+You can book an appointment for a Covid19 test in the Humber region testing by clicking here.